wcfrobert/fkit/doc/README.md

 Two types of fibers are available.
 The difference between patch fibers and node fibers are as follows:

 * **Patch fibers** are mainly used for concrete (but not always).
-A patch fiber has 4 vertices and occupies some area geometrically which is calculated internally.
+A patch fiber has 4 vertices and occupies some area geometrically.
 * **Node fibers** are always used for rebar.
-A node fiber is defined by a centroidal coordinate (a single point) and do not occupy any physical space.
-Instead, it is assigned a user-specified area.
+A node fiber is defined by a centroidal coordinate (a single point) and does not have an area.
+Instead, the user must specify its area.

 There are currently 7 material models available in fkit.